 The participant logbook is an essential tool for keeping track of the progress of your students in the competition.
 It can be downloaded from the competition website in PDF format.
 In order to reduce paper usage, we highly recommend encouraging students with access to laptops and tablets to use the digital version of the logbook.
-While this may not be possible for all participants, we have provided a printing guide that can be easily followed to prepare printed logbooks.
-The printing guide is accessible by scanning the QR code at the bottom right of the following page.
+While this may not be possible for all participants, you can find a printing guide by scanning the QR code at the bottom of the page.